Building Better Sport, Physical Activity and Active Recreation

 Participation in sport and active recreation provides a sense of social connectedness that is a leading factor in the promotion of health, psychological well-being, and longevity.
 Sport and active recreation are avenues to meet others in the community and build relationships, which contributes to positive psychological and social outcomes that have implications on an individual’s quality of life.
-In a time where we are being forced to socially distance, sport and active recreation can help us build connections that we are missing in other areas.
+In a time when we are finally returning to normal activities, sport and active recreation can help us build connections that we are missing in other areas.

 Recommendation #7: That government and key decision makers recognize and further invest in sport and active recreation which would provide a positive return to the health and wellness of the participant and the community through decreased health care costs.